Image to Base64 Converter

 Practical reminders

-- Converting from Image to Base64 does not restore detail that is already missing in the source file.
+- Converting from this format to this format does not restore detail that is already missing in the source file.

 - If a site, client, or upload form asks for a specific format, check that requirement before exporting.